Salesforce is the world’s top CRM software provider, and with good reason. But is it the right option to take your business to new heights?

 As the table demonstrates, both Sales Cloud and Service Cloud are available in four pricing tiers.
 Each one brings more advanced features to the table, but budgets be warned – the costs do add up, and fast.
 So what do you get for your money?

 Salesforce Essentials – £20 per user, per month

 Salesforce Essentials gives you just what its name suggests – the essentials.
 And, though it’s low-cost, it’s far from feature-free.
 This pricing plan promises:

 - Email templates

 - Campaign management

 - Web-to-lead capture

-Salesforce’s most basic plan also comes with full offline mobile functionality, access to the AppExchange, configurable reports and dashboards, and (the kicker!) unlimited online training.
+Salesforce’s most basic plan also comes with full offline mobile functionality, access to the AppExchange, configurable reports and dashboards, and the real kicker – unlimited online training!

 Lightning Professional – £60 per user, per month

 Lightning Professional does everything Salesforce Essentials does.
 However, for an extra £40 per month, it adds billing and some sales forecasting features into the bargain.
 It also introduces a rules-based lead scoring feature, which lets your sales teams know how engaged a prospect is with your brand.